wepay/waltz/README.md

     bin/test-cluster.sh clean <- This will remove all waltz containers including zookeeper, thus removes all data. bin/test-cluster.sh clean <cluster_name> <- This will remove all two containers belonging to the same cluster.
 Zookeeper stays intact.

+### Restarting the test cluster

+    bin/test-cluster.sh restart <- This will restart all waltz containers and regenerate config files (equivalent to stop, start). bin/test-cluster.sh restart <cluster_name> <- This will restart all two containers belonging to the same cluster and regenerate config files.

 ### Setting up the test cluster with multiple partitions.

 The test cluster is set up with a single partition by default.